lucianoengdev/Investimentos_x_Acidentes/README.md

 ## Investment Analysis Methodology

-The investment analysis will not rely only on a simple comparison between investment in year `t` and fatal crashes in year `t + 1`.
-That one-year lag is useful as an exploratory baseline, but it may be too limited for roadway infrastructure.
+The investment analysis does not rely only on a simple comparison between investment in year `t` and fatal crashes in year `t + 1`.
+That one-year lag is useful as an exploratory view, but it is too limited to describe roadway infrastructure effects by itself.

 Roadway investments can have persistent effects.
 Pavement rehabilitation, new lanes, shoulders, safety devices, drainage, signage and geometry improvements may change the road risk level for several years.
-For this reason, Step 4 will also evaluate whether high-investment periods are associated with later changes in the fatal-crash baseline.
+For this reason, Step 4 evaluates whether high-investment periods are associated with later changes in the fatal-crash baseline.

-The analysis will include annual corrected investment, annual fatal crashes, combined charts, simple lag tests, rolling or accumulated investment windows and before-after comparisons around the highest-investment years.
+The analysis includes annual corrected investment, annual fatal crashes, combined charts, simple lag views, rolling or accumulated investment windows and phase-based comparisons around high-investment periods.

 This methodological note is documented in `reports/02_investment_methodology_note.md`.

+## Article Scope And Modeling Extension

+The article produced from this repository focuses on the exploratory findings developed so far:

+- changes in fatal-crash levels over time;
+- dangerous kilometer zones using a corrected linear road reference;
+- crash types and vehicle patterns associated with higher mortality;
+- inflation-adjusted investment levels;
+- investment phases and possible persistent roadway-safety effects;
+- documentary evidence about roadway works and concession context.

+The available investment series is annual and too limited to estimate reliably how much money would be required to reduce a specified number of fatal crashes.
+Therefore, the article treats investment findings as exploratory associations and methodological evidence, not as a causal prediction model.

+After the article analysis, the repository may be extended with machine learning at occurrence level.
+That complementary work will investigate whether a crash is fatal from features such as crash type, vehicle involvement, corrected kilometer range and temporal or road characteristics.
+It is intentionally outside the core investment-versus-crashes article scope.

 ## Repository Structure